 You may have seen several iconic images of Celtic symbology in movies, pieces of artwork, decorations, and jewelry.
 Celtic symbols date back to the 8th or 9th century in Ireland and Scotland during the early Middle Ages.
-The designs represent an ancient culture that was very focused on spirituality, family, and togetherness.
-Many of the icons are very intricate and represent woven patterns, while others incorporate plants and flowers.
+The designs represent an ancient culture focused on spirituality, family, and togetherness.
+Many icons are very intricate and describe woven patterns, while others incorporate plants and flowers.

 Luckenbooth is a Scottish word that stands for a workshop or lockable stall.

-They were originally dwellings for silversmiths and goldsmiths who crafted Celtic jewelry.
+They were initially dwellings for silversmiths and goldsmiths who crafted Celtic jewelry.

 These brooches typically represent a token of love and are worn at weddings.